-When the application is ready for deployment, the last step in MicroEJ Studio is to create the WPK (Wadapps PacKage) file that is intended to be published on a MicroEJ Forge instance for end users.
+When the application is ready for deployment, the last step is to create the WPK (Wadapps PacKage) file that is intended to be published on a MicroEJ Forge instance for end users.

-In MicroEJ Studio, right-click on the Sandboxed Application project name and select Build Module.
+In the SDK, right-click on the Sandboxed Application project name and select Build Module.